faithoflifedev/google_vision_workspace/packages/google_vision/README.md

   - This version of the package supports both the `image` and `file` annotation APIs for Google Vision.
 The previous versions of the package supported only the `image` API.
   - A number of methods and classes have been **Deprecated** in this version.
 All the provided examples still work without any changes, so the changes in this package should not cause any issue to existing code.
   - The `file` functionality added to this release allows for the annotation of file formats that have pages or frames, specifically `pdf`, `tiff` and `gif`.
 Google Vision allows annotation of up to 5 pages/frames.

-### New for v1.2.0
-  - helper methods that simplify any `single` detection so a simple face detection can be performed with the `faceDetection(JsonImage jsonImage)` method, see the table below.

 ## Getting Started